kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

                 return False

-This obviously requires you to know the structure of the **global container**, which you can observe represented in the JSON report of your analyses.
+This requires you to know the structure of the **global container**, which you can observe represented in the JSON report of your analyses.

 Creating your new signature
 ===========================

-In order to make you better understand the process of creating a signature, we are going to create a very simple one together and walk through the steps and the available options.
+To make you better understand the process of creating a signature, we are going to create a very simple one together and walk through the steps and the available options.
 For this purpose, we're simply going to create a signature that checks whether the malware analyzed opened a mutex named "i_am_a_malware".

-The first thing to do is import the dependencies, create a skeleton and define some initial attributes.
+The first thing to do is import the dependencies, create a skeleton, and define some initial attributes.
 These are the ones you can currently set:

     * ``name``: an identifier for the signature.